Merida the Archer, in Disney's film Brave (2012)

 A person who participates in archery is typically called an archer or a bowman, and a person who is fond of or an expert at archery is sometimes called a toxophilite.

 A late 18th century revival in recreational archery, however, resulted in the creation of hundreds of elite societies, with both men and women competing in the sport.
-Interestingly, one of these societies, became the Royal Company of Archers, with a distinctive tartan uniform.
-And while popular at first, later became looked upon with suspicion as having pro-Jacobite sympathies (see below).

 After the Napoleonic Wars, the sport became increasingly popular among all classes, and it was framed as a nostalgic reimagining of the preindustrial rural Britain.
 Particularly influential was Sir Walter Scott's 1819 novel, Ivanhoe that depicted the heroic character Lockseley (a Robin Hood character) winning an archery tournament.